-Seafood in Abruzzo
+Seafood in Abruzzo.

-So, the coastal areas have a great tradition for fish and especially for ‘brodetto’, a bouillabaisse-type fish soup which is slow-cooked in an earthenware pot, flavored with fresh tomato, herbs and various spices.
-On the region’s northern coast it has a strong flavour because of the use of peperoncino, whilst in the south this ‘soup’ is milder.
+So, the coastal areas have a great tradition for fish and especially for ‘brodetto’, a bouillabaisse-type fish soup.
+This soup is slow-cooked in an earthenware pot, flavored with fresh tomato, herbs and various spices.
+On the region’s northern coast it has a strong flavour because of the use of peperoncino, whilst in the south it is milder.

-Meat and other produce
+Meat and other produce.

-Interestingly Abruzzo is where Navelli saffron, more often called L’Aquila saffron, is grown.
+Interestingly, Abruzzo is where Navelli saffron, more often called L’Aquila saffron, is grown.
 This is generally agreed to be one of the very best saffron in the world.
 Its stigmas are longer, its aroma stronger and its colour deeper than most others.
 It is also known as the red gold of Abruzzo and sells for more than $200 an ounce!
 In the area around Aquila, saffron is used in many dishes including a wonderful pasta dish known as ‘cannarozzetti allo zafferano’ which includes sheep’s ricotta, pork cheek and saffron.

 As in the rest of Italy, many meals in Abruzzo begin with a pasta course.
 One of the most well-known is ‘maccheroni alla chitarra’, or guitar pasta.
 The dough for this pasta is cut into quadrangular strips using a tool resembling an acoustic guitar, hence the name.
-The pasta is then traditionally served with a lamb and tomato sauce seasoned with peperoncino, garlic and bay leaves or a lamb ragu with sweet peppers.
+The pasta is then traditionally served with 4 meat ragu or a lamb and tomato sauce seasoned with peperoncino, garlic and bay leaves or a lamb ragu with sweet peppers.
 It is also often served with a simple spicy tomato sauce or with pesto Abruzzese which is a spicy pesto made with peperoncino, sundried tomatoes, black olives, pecorino and anchovies.

-Other Abruzzo pasta dishes include Maccheroni alla Molinara, a very long spaghetti kneaded with salt water, and Cannelloni all’Abruzzese, pasta tubes filled with a mixture of ground pork, chicken and veal.
+Other regional pasta dishes include Maccheroni alla Molinara, a very long spaghetti kneaded with salt water, and Cannelloni all’Abruzzese, pasta tubes filled with a mixture of ground pork, chicken and veal.
 ‘Sagne e Fagioli’, is a typical slow-cooked soup made with beans and simple water and flour noodles called sagne.
 These are boiled in broth with fresh tomato sauce, garlic, oil and the ubiquitous Abruzzo peperoncino.

 Near the coast seafood pasta is the norm.
 Dishes worth mentioning (although there are lots more!) are ‘spaghetti al cartoccio’, a seafood and spaghetti dish which is finished off in the oven wrapped in baking paper and pizzichi di farro, pasta made from farro, an ancient wheat, with calamari, sepia, mussels, clams and scampi.